danallison/danallison.github.io/writings/2025/04/notes.md

 Dear reader, these notes are mainly intended for my own use, but they are publicly available so that I can stay in the habit of sharing my writing publicly and keep a public record of my thoughts and things.

+## Thursday, 4/3

+I updated the website for [collectiveprovidence.church](https://collectiveprovidence.church) today.
+I want to maybe do more research and talk to people about this idea.
+I want to clarify the vision, help people see what's possible, but also give people a roadmap and set expectation and protect against all the ways that intentional communities can fail.

+* What does the process look like?
+* What are the benefits and the costs?
+* What are the risks?
+* How would it be organized?
+* How would leadership work? group decision-making?

 ## Wednesday, 4/2

 I'm planning to comb through my old twitter threads to try and extract writing that I can publish as standalone pieces in my [writings](/writings).
 I'm also in the process of adding all my daily drawings that are posted on twitter to [drawings](/drawings).
 There are hundreds of drawings, so this is going to take a while.
 So far I've gotten back through last November.
 I'm going to try to add a month's worth of drawings per day so I should be caught up in a couple weeks.